gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 part of the Protection Engine is the set of data and procedures that take care of KEY distribution, verification, and update.

-KEY Management of Protection Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).
+KEY Management of Protection Engine SHOULD exploit SCTP CRYPTO Chunk for handshaking, in that case any packet being exchanged between Protection Engine peers shall be transported as payload of Encrypted chunk (see {{crypto-chunk}}).

-KEY Management MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific Protection Engine.
+KEY Management MAY use other mechanism than what provided by SCTP CRYPTO Chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific Protection Engine.